swiftlang/sourcekit-lsp/Contributor Documentation/BSP Extensions.md

 }

 export interface MultiTargetPreparationSupport {
-  /** Whether the build server can prepare multiple targets in parallel.
-If this value is omitted, it is assumed to be `true`. */
+  /** Whether the build server can prepare multiple targets in parallel. */
   supported: bool;

+  /** The number of targets to prepare in parallel.
+   * If not provided, SourceKit-LSP will calculate an appropriate value based on the environment. */ batchSize?: int;
 }
 ```